xjulio/minikube-tomcat-nginx/README.md

 `

 ## Testing
-The tomcat and nginx was deployed on k8s using the NodePort, for this we must find the IP address of minikube node executing the following command:
+The tomcat and nginx was deployed on k8s using the **hostPort**, for this we must find the IP address of minikube node executing the following command:

 `
 minikube ip